cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 "main"(unnamed) relation .

 ## Participation of links with explicit relation mapping
-These links have at least on explicit relation declaration in the hub mapping.
+These links have at least on explicit relation declaration in their parent  mapping.
 - they participate only in the relations, that are represented by the connections
 - the hubs, targeted with an explicit relation must participate at the same relations
 - if a hub is referenced more then once, the hub key names in the link must be adapted
     - names for the main(unnamed) reference will stick to the name in the hub
-    - names for the named references must be declared or will be extended by a hard role (mostly the concatenation of hub key name and relation name)
+    - names for the named references must be declared or will be extended by a hard rule (mostly the concatenation of hub key name and relation name)
 - Undeclared relations in the link belong to a "main" relation, so theses hubs must participate to the main(unnamed) relation
-- Satellites on the link are not allowed to declare a relation
+- Satellites on these kind of link are not allowed to declare a relation

 ## Participation of simple links
-These links have no explicit relation declaration to a hub (an therefora only one reference columnt for every hub).
+These links have no explicit relation declaration to a hub (an therefore only one reference column for every hub).
 - these links participate to all relations that are
     - are declared at their satellites
     - are declared at the mapping of their dependent child keys
- - all relations, the link contributes must be covered by at least one hub, the link is connecting
+ - all relations, the link contributes must be known by at least one hub, the link is connecting

 This also covers the simple common model use case, since without declaration